SourceCatalog¶

 coordinate of the maximum pixel value of thedata

-within the source segment.If there are multiple occurrences of the maximum value, only the first occurence is returned.
+within the source segment.If there are multiple occurrences of the maximum value, only the first occurrence is returned.

 x